aliciaC1/bubbles/README.md

 ![alt text](https://i.imgur.com/h0McPrI.png)

-## Bubbles : The Anti-Social Media App
+## b u b b l e s : The Anti-Social Media App

 o Unlike Facebook and Instagram, Bubbles is a social media application which allows users to connect within the Bubbles community without requiring profiles to have centralized content and friend list.